chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-Consider the following alignements between grandparent and grandchildren.
+Consider the following alignments between grandparent and grandchildren.
 An odd number of flips indicate a flipped relationship; even numbers of flips indicate an aligned relationship.
  * `g` is aligned w.r.t `g.flippedParent.flippedChild`
  * `g` is aligned w.r.t `g.alignedParent.alignedChild`